-- Employee: SCAN completed form to admin@slfa.edu.au and your supervisor (e.g. Principal, Executive Officer) - 2.
-Supervisor: FILE scanned form in employee's hardcopy HR folder. - 3.
-Central Office: SAVE scanned form to employee's digital HR folder in 365. - 4.
-Employee: keep a hard or digital copy of the signed form for your own personal records.
+- 1. Employee: SCAN fully signed and completed form to admin@slfa.edu.au and cc your supervisor (e.g. Principal, Executive Officer) into the email. - 2.
+Supervisor: FILE scanned form in employee's hardcopy HR folder at work site. - 3.
+Central Office: SAVE scanned form to employee's digital Staff PD & Training folder in 365 and update the Policy Training Register. - 4.
+Employee: keep a hard or digital copy of the signed form for your own personal records (you can email a copy to your personal email if you wish to).

-^{}Note: Executive Officer's delegate may sign this form on their behalf.
+\Note: Governance Officer may sign as Executive Officer's delegate.